Symbol based Convergence Analysis in Block Multigrid Methods with Applications for Stokes Problems

-for the global system involving $\mathcal{\hat{A}}$ and suppose that the pairs $(A,P_A)$ and $(\hat{C}, P_{\hat{C}})$ fulfill the approximation property~ as in Theorem \ref{thm:teoconv}.
+for the global system involving $\mathcal{\hat{A}}$.
+Suppose that the pairs $(A,P_A)$ and $(\hat{C}, P_{\hat{C}})$ fulfill the approximation property { in Theorem \ref{thm:teoconv} with associated approximation property constants ${\kappa}({A},P_{A})$ and ${\kappa}({\hat{C}},P_{\hat{C}})$}.
 Then, the spectral radius of the TGM iteration matrix {using} one iteration of the damped Jacobi method with relaxation parameter $\omega$ {as post smoother} satisfies

 where \end{Theorem} }